Running Motivation – How To Keep Negative Thoughts At Bay And Keep Going

 You are not exposing yourself to strains and pressures of professional competitive running, you are not even competing.
 You are taking a leisurely jog in a park, in your own time and place.
 No negative thought can ruin that.

 When you are consistent, you grow more confident, the doubts and negativity will be pushed aside, you will feel more relaxed and free to enjoy your running.
-We are all free to run and have fun!
-In time the insecurities and negativity will go thinner and weaker, the results and targets will raise confidence and you will forget how negative thoughts played with your mind.

 No doubt, your running motivation can maintain you positive and take you all the way to any of your realistic targets – go and take them!